tdeekens/flopflip/readme.md

 #### `withFeatureToggle`

 The HoC to conditionally render a component based on a feature toggle's state.
-It accepts the feature toggle name and a an optional component to be rendered in case the feature is disabled.
+It accepts the feature toggle name and an optional component to be rendered in case the feature is disabled.

 Without a component rendered in place of the `ComponentToToggled`: